OXID-eSales/vat-tbe-services-documentation/configuration.rst

 .. figure:: /media/screenshots/oxdakb03.png
    :class: with-shadow
    :width: 650
-   :alt: Defining itmes of a category as electronic services
+   :alt: Defining items of a category as electronic services

-   Fig.: Defining itmes of a category as electronic services
+   Fig.: Defining items of a category as electronic services

 Configuring the customer location determination
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^